 - Significant changes in strategy

-- Significant capital expenditure
+- Significant investments

 - Change of auditors

-- Other major issues affecting business operations
+- Other important matters affecting business operations

-The policy was first approved on: 13 April 2016 (updated 3 July 2016, 31 October 2018, 24 January 2019 and 29 January 2020)
+The policy has originally been approved (in Finnish) on 13 April 2016 (updated on 3 July 2016, 31 October 2018, 24 January 2019, 29 January 2020 and 1 July 2022).